CHER Institute 2023

 No

-I completed the CHER Institute in Summer 2023 and submitted all my deliverables.
+I completed the CHER Institute in Summer 2023 or later and submitted all my deliverables.

 Yes